 Competency Competency Level Content No. of Periods Nature of prions, their protein structure and importance as a disease causing agent.
-Fungi General Characteristics of fungi Classification of fungi based on the morphological features of their mycelium and reproduction (Refer to 3rd unit) Chytridiomycota Zygomycota Ascomycota Identification of different types of micro- organisms Microscopic observations of bacteria and fungi.
-Preparation of a simple culture medium (NA) and inoculation with a sample of toddy/yoghurt Staining of bacteria found in toddy or yoghurt using a simple stain 13.1.2 Explores the concepts, principles relevant to infectious diseases Micro-organisms and diseases The nature , distribution and functions of the normal micro biota living in human body Following concepts in relation to diseases Diseases Pathogenecity Pathogen Host Parasite 8
+Fungi General characteristics of fungi Classification of fungi based on the morphological features of their mycelium and reproduction (Refer to 3rd unit) Chytridiomycota 13.1.2 Explores the concepts, principles relevant to infectious diseases Micro-organisms and diseases The nature , distribution and functions of the normal micro biota living in human body Following concepts in relation to diseases Diseases Pathogenecity Pathogen Host Parasite 8

-Competency Competency Level Content No. of Periods Disease occurrence as expressions of ecological relationship between the host and the parasite Characteristics of the pathogens Virulence Virulent factors that increase the pathogenicity Dependence of virulence on invasiveness and toxigenicity Role of enzymes on invasiveness -Phospolipase, lecithinase , Hyaluronidase Exotoxin producing bacteria and role of exotoxins in pathogenecity (Cytotoxins, Enterotoxins , Neurotoxins) Portals of entry of pathogens into the human body Respiratory tract Genito -urinary tract Gastrointestinal tract Wounds on skin Practice techniques for sterilization of water, culture media,glassware,heat labile substances and inoculating needles.
+Competency Competency Level Content No. of Periods Disease occurrence as expressions of ecological relationship between the host and the parasite Characteristics of the pathogens Virulence Virulent factors that increase the pathogenicity Dependence of virulence on invasiveness and toxigenicity Role of enzymes on invasiveness -Phospolipase, lecithinase , Hyaluronidase Exotoxin producing bacteria and role of exotoxins in pathogenecity (Cytotoxins, Enterotoxins , Neurotoxins) Portals of entry of pathogens into the human body Respiratory tract Genito -urinary tract Wounds on skin Practice techniques for sterilization of water, culture media,glassware,heat labile substances and inoculating needles.
 13.1.3 Explores the defence mechanism of the human body.
 Defence systems of the human body against microbial infections.
-Non specific defense systems - skin - mucous membranes, antimicrobial substances in body fluid , phagocytosis, inflammatory response.
+Non specific defense systems - skin - mucous membranes, antimicrobial substances in body fluid, phagocytosis, inflammatory response.
 5

 Competency Competency Level Content No. of Periods 13.1.4 Explores the methods of controlling microbial diseases/infections.
 Immune system Components of the immune system.
 Antibody-antigen reaction Role of the immune system Active and passive immunity Natural and artificial immunity Methods of controlling microbial diseases.
 Use of disinfectants Use of antiseptics Immunization Curative methods of microbial diseases Antibiotics Chemotherapeutics Mode of action of some common antibiotics.
-Penicillins -Inhibition of the synthesis of Bacterial cell wall.
-Cifrofloxacin -Inhibition of the synthesis of bacterial protein Polymyxin - Inhibition of the permeability of bacterial cell membrane.
-Ketoconazole/clotrinazole - Inhibition of synthesis of fungal cell membrance.
+Penicillins -Inhibition of the synthesis of bacterial cell wall.
+Ciprofloxacin -Inhibition of the synthesis of bacterial protein Polymyxin - Inhibition of the permeability of bacterial cell membrane.
+Ketoconazole/clotrimazole - Inhibition of synthesis of fungal cell membrane.
 4

 Competency Competency Level Content No. of Periods 13.1.5 Investigates the use of micro -organisms in industry and agriculture.
-Use of micro-organisms in Industry and agriculture.
+Use of micro-organisms in industry and agriculture.
 Historical background of using micro-organisms and their functions in different products.
 Use of micro-organisms in commercial products that are useful for humans Basic principles of metabolic processes of micro-organisms for product formation.
 Micro-organisms + substrate → products Micro-organisms used - Bacteria, Viruses, Fungi, Algae.
 Advantages of using microbial processes over chemical processes .
-High growth rate Metabolic versatility of micro-organisms Commercially used microbial products Alcoholic beverages, vinegar, Lactic acid, dairy products, enzymes, antibiotics , vaccines, plant growth substances, unicellular proteins, food supplements.
+High growth rate Metabolic versatility of micro-organisms Commercially used microbial products Alcoholic beverages, vinegar, lactic acid, dairy products, enzymes, antibiotics , vaccines, plant growth substances, unicellular proteins, food supplements.
 Commercially used microbial processes .
-Biofertilizer Biopesticides Bionsecticides.
-Inoculation of Rhizobium Bacterial inocula for soil fertility Commosting 10
+Biofertilizer Biopesticides Inoculation of Rhizobium Bacterial inocula for soil fertility Composting.
+5

 Competency Competency Level Content No. of Periods Bio gas production.
 Extraction of metals like copper and uranium Retting (Fiber industry) Removal of environmental pollutants Bio-remediation Using genetically modified micro-organisms for commercial purposes Hormones , vaccines, Insulin and other pharmaceutical substances 13.1.6 Uses the functions of soil micro- organisms to maintain the agricultural activities at optimum level.
 Nature, distribution and processes of soil microbes Soil microbes in abundance Bacteria, Actinomycetes, Cyanobacteria, Fungi, Algae, and Protozoa Chemical and Physical environment of soil as a healthy media for growth of micro-organisms Role of micro-organisms in cyclic process of minerals Mineralization Carbon cycle Nitrogen cycle Soil microbes relevant to plant growth Microbial function in Rhizosphere.
-7
+5